ColonelJ/Starpial/README.md

 The important thing though is when you do `<*>`.
 This imports everything from an object and then exports it again, but on top of that, it also copies any closed type tags (see next section) onto the active stack, essentially making it into a subtype, and furthermore anything defined using `@` within the object is imported along with any variables that aren't marked as private i.e. `!$` or `$!`.
 So this is essentially object inheritance.
 You are able to override anything imported/exported by simply defining it again (e.g. defining as `@` will unexport something that was exported) but in doing so you will lose access to the original definition, for which you'll have to go back to the original object.
 Inheritance can be performed on multiple objects and if exported things share the same name a method resolution order will be used which descends the object hierarchy from the first object that defines it and then down any subtypes which occur.
 Due to the inheriting of the type tag the derived object must satisfy all the constraints placed on that type tag, and for this reason placing an interface on your classes is almost mandatory to make them useful considering that subtyping may occur.

 ## Assertions and type tags
 Assertions are very similar to pattern matching but instead involve a predicate.
 These are written `?()` where inside you have the top item of the stack copied into a new temporary stack and you have to manipulate this stack until there is only a boolean value left on it, if true the assertion passes, if false it generates a 'match exception'.
 For example, `?(2% 0=)` asserts that an integer is even.
 These can be combined with bindings to form refinement types e.g. `$even_number?(2% 0=)` is a variable that only ever hold an even value.
 Note that you can write `!?(assertion)` to assert something about a value and **not** leave it on the stack.
-Additionally for booleans already on the stack you can see that `?()` and `!?()` would both be valid and so a special operator `!?` is defined as a shorthand for `!?()` i.e. it turns `false` into logical failure and doesn't leave true on the stack if this test succeeds.
+Additionally for booleans already on the stack you can see that `?()` and `!?()` would both be valid i.e. it turns `false` into logical failure and in the latter case doesn't leave true on the stack if this test succeeds.

 Type tags refer to identifiers associated with types.
 Some type tags are closed (only derived from a certain point of definition in the code) and others are open, simply referring to sets of possible values or a set pattern.
 Either way writing `?type_tag` asserts that a value has that type tag, and again these may be combined with binding constructs to limit identifiers to certain types.
 Intrinsically defined type tags include `bool`, `int`, `uint`, `float`, `double`, `char`, `uint16`, `int64`, `bigint` (unlimited precision signed integers), `nat` (unlimited precision unsigned integers) and the special type tag `_`, which refers to any stack object that does not have any *closed* type tag associated with it (useful to define generic operations on plain data without affecting more advanced types).
 There are also higher level type tags including `set` the type of program types (sets of values), `prop` the type of propositions (for impredicative logic, not represented in the running program) and `type` (the type of all types).